Main Article Content

 Office of the Public Section Development Commission.
 (2007c) Phra Bat Somdet Phra Poraminthra Maha Chulalongkorn Phra Chunla Chom Klao Chao Yu Hua: Phra Piya Maharat phu song wang raktarn rabob ratchakarn thai ray patirup pratest beb prikpan (King Chulalongkorn: The Great King who laid the foundation of brurueucratic system and ‘swift’ reformation).
 Bangkok: Office of the Public Section Development Commission.

 Opotow, S. (2000) Aggression and Violence.
 In The Handbook of Conflict Resolution: Theory and Practice, edited by M. Deutsch and P.T.
 Coleman.
 San Francisco: Jossey-Bass.

-Phra borom rup ratchakarn thi si judprien karnsarng patimakam kasart (2016) Royal Image of King Rama IV: A Turning Point of Kingship Sculpture.
-[Online URL: http://www.phranakhonkhiri.com/web/knowledge_detail/10] accessed on May 10, 2016.
+Phra borom rup ratchakarn thi si judprien karnsarng patimakam kasart.
+(2016) Royal Image of King Rama IV: A Turning Point of Kingship Sculpture.
+[Online URL: https://www.phranakhonkhiri.com/web/knowledge_detail/10] accessed on May 10, 2016.

-Phuriwikraipong, S. Darasart nai ratchasamai Phrabaht Somdej Phra Junrajomklao Chao U Hau (2016) Astronomy In The Reign of King Mongkut.
-[Online URL: http://www.space.mict.go.th/knowledge. php?id=kingramaiv] accessed on the May 8, 2016.
+Phuriwikraipong, S. Darasart nai ratchasamai Phrabaht Somdej Phra Junrajomklao Chao U Hau.
+(2016) Astronomy In The Reign of King Mongkut.
+[Online URL: https://www.space.mict.go.th/knowledge. php?id=kingramaiv] accessed on the May 8, 2016.